 Historical reference to the use of cistanche stem as a tonic was recorded in both the Shennong Ben Cao Jing and Bencao Gangmu, two of China's most valued herbal classics that date back over 2,000 years ago.
 The herb was also mentioned close to a hundred times in The Essence of Medical Prescriptions written in 984 A.D., particularly in relationship to men's health as a Yang tonic for increasing sexual libido and physical strength.

-Although cultivated cistanche is collected when fairly young, sliced and dried as pieces, it is believed that the longer the cistanche stems are, the more potent they become.
+Although cultivated cistanche is collected when fairly young, it is believed that the longer the cistanche stems are, the more potent they become.
 Usually reaching heights of about 1-3 feet (30-91 cm) it can under the right conditions actually grow as tall as 6 feet or close to 2 meters.
 Conventionally cultivated cistanche is typically less than 12 inches (30 cm) in length.

 These qualities are known to be a result of certain primary compounds contained within the stem referred to as phenylethanoid glycosides.
 The two main ones being echinacosides and acteosides, substances that are also found in rehmannia root.